 - Fiscal Year 2000 (PDF - 29KB)

 - Fiscal Year 1998 (PDF - 49KB)

-The NPS Public Use Statistics Office produces a variety of reports ranging from monthly visitation summaries to annual statistical abstracts and in-depth analyses examining changes in visitation over the decades, current trends in park visitation, and short-term visitation forecasts.
-The annual National Park Service Statistical Abstract 2010 (PDF - 927KB) is also available.
+Visitor Use Statistics staff produce reports ranging from monthly visitation summaries to annual statistical abstracts and in-depth analyses examining changes in visitation over the decades, current trends in park visitation, and short-term visitation forecasts.